kerski/pbi-dataops-template/README.md

 # Part 21 of "Bringing DataOps to Power BI" this branch serves to provides templates for applying DataOps principles.

-These instructions are a continuation from <a href="https://www.kerski.tech/bringing-dataops-to-power-bi-part21/" target="_blank">Part 21 of Bringing DataOps to Power BI</a>.
-The steps below describe how to setup a DevOps project with Azure resources that will automatically save Power BI dataflow code in Git and shows you how to run tests using Pester/Gherkin.
+These instructions are a continuation from <a href="https://www.kerski.tech/bringing-dataops-to-power-bi-part22/" target="_blank">Part 22 of Bringing DataOps to Power BI</a>.
+The steps below describe how to setup a DevOps project with Azure resources that will automatically save Power BI dataflow code in Git and shows you how to run tests using Pester/Gherkin locally and automating those tests in Azure DevOps.

 > ***Important Note #1**: This guide is customized to Power BI for U.S. Commercial environment.
 If you are trying to set this up for another Microsoft cloud environment (like U.S. Gov Cloud), please check Microsoft's documentation for the appropriate URLs.
 They will be different from the U.S. Commercial environment.*